-What Are the Different Types of Youth Empowerment?
+What Are the Different Types of Youth Empowerment and the organizations?

 Are you a youth or related to one?
-Did you know that there are many types of youth empowerment?
-Generally, people only see it as a way to assist youth financially or through skill acquisition.
+Do you know that there are many types of youth empowerment?
+Generally, people only see it as a way to assist youths financially or through skill acquisition.
 Critically evaluated, however, it is far more than that.

 Youth Empowerment Organizations Around the World

 There are many organizations in various countries and continents that help young people.
-I've listed a few below.
+The listed organizations are the few among many of them.